jfo/blog/source/drafts/making-sounds2.md

 490hz. is the standard carrier wave, so if we just `analogWrite(127);` continuously, we can hear that frequency come out of the speaker:

+This works great for lights,

+Lights

-This works great for lights, which are too fast for our senses to detect the flicker, and for motors, which move too slowly to react to the the rapid oscillations.
+which are too fast for our senses to detect the flicker, and for motors,

+which move too slowly to react to the the rapid oscillations, but our ears are particularly sensitive to oscillations in this range, and the speaker itself is extremely sensitive to the changes as well.
+There are extremely clever ways to get around this... you can set the carrier wave frequency to be high above human hearing range (~20Hz to ~20000Hz) for example.
+At 60000Hz, the pulse width effect can be achieved without being audible.
+This is awesome!
+But I'm interested in achieving true digital to analog conversion

 here is where we will have to write about the nyquist theorum, sample rates, and what all that shit means.